CXu0630/CarbonArchive/1.0 Carbon Primer for Architects/1.7 LCIA Methodologies/CExD.md

 Parent:
 ---
 ## Definition
 Cumulative Exergy Demand (CExD) assesses the quality of energy demand and includes the [[Exergy]] of energy carries as well as of non-energetic materials.
+It is based on a publication by

 ## Reference
 https://support.ecoinvent.org/impact-assessment
+Bösch, Michael E.; Hellweg, Stefanie; Huijbregts, Mark A.J.; Frischknecht, Rolf.
+2007.
+Applying cumulative exergy demand (CExD) indicators to the ecoinvent database. https://doi.org/10.3929/ethz-b-000003949